THE UNVEILING CONTINUES

 The Jewish hierarchy suddenly shrink away from the cross (Matt.
 27:45-46 esp.
 V.45 keywords: over all the land- land is defined as- the whole the globe, the earth, world, the occupants of it) and the soldiers watch in open mouthed apprehension when a frightening, supernatural darkness darkens the day at the sixth hour.

-The aborigines all over the world, even across the big waters, huddle big eyed in the frightening, somehow threatening darkness.
+The aborigines, tribes, societies and nations all over the world, even across the big waters, huddle big eyed in the frightening, somehow threatening darkness.
 (Eph.
 6:12) Some horrid, unspeakable evil was afoot and maybe it stalked them in this living darkness.
-They grip their stone weapons nervously and look about with worried fear.
+They grip their stone or metal weapons nervously and look about with worried fear.
 "What are the gods doing?"
 Even on the dark side of the world the normal darkness of night has become darker, infernal and somehow hellish.
 NOTE: The Romans who crucified Jesus had iron and brass weapons.
 About 1500 years later Iron and bronze age Europeans took America away from stone age Indians.
 END OF NOTE.

-The people in those tribes drew together, clutching their weapons, looking fearfully about while the women hold their sobbing children; something supernatural and fearful is here and chills race over them!
-With trembling fingers tribes all over the world strike fires, comforting fires, hoping to drive the frightening, awful, supernatural, darkness away.
+Those people drew together, clutching their weapons, looking fearfully about while the women hold their sobbing children; something supernatural and fearful is here and chills race over them!
+With trembling fingers people all over the world strike fires, comforting fires, hoping to drive the frightening, awful, supernatural, darkness away.

 (Matt.
 27:45) Three hours of darkness later Jesus feels His life force draining away as every cell, every nerve and every organ shrieks in their seemingly endless dying.
 (Psa.
 22:1 & Matt.
-27:46) Jesus the man cries out with a loud voice, rasping with dry mouthed agony, saying; exactly as had been prophesied (Ps.
-22:1); 1st “My God, My God, why hast thou forsaken me?”
+27:46) Jesus the man cries out with a loud voice, rasping with dry mouthed agony, saying; exactly as had been prophesied 1st “My God, My God, why hast thou forsaken me?”